 Open Water (2003)

-Open Water is a 2003 American film featuring the real life incident of Tom and Eileen Lonergan.
-Directed by Chris Kentis, the film tells a story of an American couple who opt for scuba diving during their holiday in the Caribbean.
+Open Water is a 2003 American film featuring the real-life incident of Tom and Eileen Lonergan.
+Directed by Chris Kentis, the film tells the story of an American couple who opt for scuba diving during their holiday in the Caribbean.

 In the twist of fate, the couple is accidentally left behind by the crew in the shark-infested waters miles away from the shore.
 The film will give you thrills just by the imagination of being stranded in open waters itself.